Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 direction type port    protocol optional configurable comments
 --------- ---- ------- -------- -------- ------------ ----------
-inbound   TCP     80    HTTP     No       No           Server in/out    TCP   8088             No       No           Gateway in/out    TCP   5002             No       No           Compute
+inbound   TCP     80    HTTP     No       No           Server in/out    TCP   8089             No       No           Gateway in/out    TCP   5002             No       No           Compute
 ========= ==== ======= ======== ======== ============ ==========

-.. note:: Gateway port is updated from 8088 to 8089 in future versions

 Other Requirements
 ~~~~~~~~~~~~~~~~~~